zachblume/autospec/README.md

 npm install # Install dependencies make # Boot the docker app we are testing (todomvc) and run the agent
 ```

+You'll need a openai key as well in the .env as OPENAI_API_KEY